-- NOTE - The brake release switch affects only Joint #3.
+- Color differs depending on the shipment time - NOTE The brake release switch affects only Joint #3.
 When the brake release switch is pressed in emergency mode, the brake for Joint #3 is released simultaneously. - When the LED lamp is lighting or the controller power is on, the current is being applied to the manipulator.
 Performing any work with the power ON is extremely hazardous and it may result in electric shock and/or improper function of the robot system.
 Make sure to turn OFF the controller power before the maintenance work.